scar197124/Proxuma-lite/README.md

 The **Proxuma Security Engine – Heuristic v10** performs structural and behavioral analysis of a URL, including:

-- Protocol checks (`http`, `https`, and non‑standard schemes)
+- Protocol checks (`http`, `https`, and non-standard schemes)
 - Domain and TLD heuristics, including suspicious TLDs and bare IPs
-- Punycode, non‑ASCII, and mixed Latin/Cyrillic detection
+- Punycode, non-ASCII, and mixed Latin/Cyrillic detection
 - Login, payment, and verification keyword detection in paths and queries
-- Dangerous file extensions and double‑extension patterns (e.g. `.pdf.exe`)
+- Dangerous file extensions and double-extension patterns (e.g. `.pdf.exe`)
-- Percent‑encoding and obfuscation density
+- Percent-encoding and obfuscation density
-- Redirect parameters and base64‑encoded redirect targets
+- Redirect parameters and base64-encoded redirect targets
-- Entropy analysis for auto‑generated or random‑looking URLs
+- Entropy analysis for auto-generated or random-looking URLs
 - Clustered threat signals (phishing, malware delivery, redirect cloaking, etc.)

 The engine does **not** execute any remote code or external network lookups.
 All analysis is done through static inspection of the URL string.

 ---

-## AI‑Assisted Validation
+## AI-Assisted Validation

-To help ensure the engine behaves consistently and safely, Proxuma Lite has been evaluated using **independent AI‑based analysis models**.
+To help ensure the engine behaves consistently and safely, Proxuma Lite has been evaluated using **independent AI-based analysis models**.
 These models were used to:

-- Cross‑check that the engine’s logic is **non‑malicious and self‑contained**
+- Cross-check that the engine’s logic is **non-malicious and self-contained**
 - Validate that **no external network calls** are made during scanning
-- Stress‑test a wide range of benign and malicious URLs to verify that risk scores and verdicts behave in a **stable, explainable way**
+- Stress-test a wide range of benign and malicious URLs to verify that risk scores and verdicts behave in a **stable, explainable way**

-This AI‑assisted validation is not a formal certification, but it is an additional layer of assurance that:
+This AI-assisted validation is not a formal certification, but it is an additional layer of assurance that:

 - The engine is focused on **defensive analysis only**
 - The risk model stays within **clear, documented safety boundaries**
-- The tool is suitable for offline, privacy‑respecting use
+- The tool is suitable for offline, privacy-respecting use

 ---